nodecross/nodex-docs/source/preview/build_guide/free_rtos/tutorial/ubuntu-nodejs/i.-create-a-did.md

 # Scenario I. Create a DID

-In Scenario I, you will learn how to use the UNiD EDGE SDK to create a DID on your terminal.
+In Scenario I, you will learn how to use the NodeX EDGE SDK to create a DID on your terminal.

 ## Goals

-* By following this tutorial, you will learn the steps to create a DID in the Ubuntu environment (NodeJS) in combination with UNiD EDGE SDK.
+* By following this tutorial, you will learn the steps to create a DID in the Ubuntu environment (NodeJS) in combination with NodeX EDGE SDK.

 ## Tutorial flow